thedjpetersen/reglib/README.md

 The `get_schedule` function fetches what classes you are current taking
 	schedule = registration_class.get_schedule()
-	schedule.current_classes #Array of classes and details of classes you are taking schedule.scheudle	 #Array of your weekly schedule
+	schedule.current_classes #Array of classes and details of classes you are taking schedule.schedule	 #Array of your weekly schedule

 ### Searching
 The `class_search` function searches for a class using the Department name and the Course number.